mui/mui-x/docs/data/introduction/licensing/licensing.md

 +import { DataGridPro } from '@mui/x-data-grid-pro';
 ```

-For more details on how to install the packages, please check our [package installation guide](/x/introduction/installation/).
+For more details on how to install the packages, please check out our [package installation guide](/x/introduction/installation/).

 ## Upgrading from Pro to Premium